yescallop/yescallop.github.io/source/_posts/wireguard-gua.md

 ## Set up the server

-- Set up dynamic DNS for IPv6.
-Optionally set up dynamic DNS for IPv4 if you need a 6in4 tunnel.
+- Set up dynamic DNS (DDNS) for IPv6.
+Optionally set up DDNS for IPv4 if you need a 6in4 tunnel.

-    For [Aliyun DNS], you can use my project [aliddns] to set up dynamic DNS.
+    For [Aliyun DNS], you can use my project [aliddns] to set up DDNS.

-- Set the following parameters in `/etc/sysctl.conf`:
+- Add the following lines to `/etc/sysctl.conf`:

     ```text /etc/sysctl.conf
-    net.ipv6.conf.all.accept_ra=2
+    net.ipv6.neigh.default.proxy_delay=0
     net.ipv6.conf.all.proxy_ndp=1
-    net.ipv6.neigh.default.proxy_delay=0
+    net.ipv6.conf.all.accept_ra=2
     net.ipv6.conf.all.forwarding=1
     ```

+    Beware of the order of `accept_ra` and `forwarding`: reversing them may ruin your IPv6 connection.
 Run `sysctl -p /etc/sysctl.conf` to apply the changes.

-- Install [`wg-ndproxy.sh`] to `/usr/local/sbin/` with `755` permission.
+- Install [`wg-ndproxy.sh`] to `/usr/local/sbin/` with `755` permissions.
 Modify the `eth_if` variable in it when using a WAN interface other than `eth0`.
 - Install [`wg-ndproxy@.service`] to `/etc/systemd/system/`.
 Run `systemctl daemon-reload`.
 - Modify your WireGuard configuration (say, `/etc/wireguard/wg0.conf`) as follows:
-  - Add the following three lines to the `[Interface]` section:
+  - Add the following lines to the `[Interface]` section:

     ```text /etc/wireguard/wg0.conf
     Table = off